rahul-kh01/Event-Management-App/README.md

       ```

 ## Usage
-- Open your browser and navigate to `http://localhost:3000` to access the frontend application.
+- Open your browser and go to `http://localhost:3000` to access the frontend application.
 - Use the form to add new events, view the list of events, update event details, delete events, and register attendees.

 ## Contact
-For any questions or inquiries, please contact (sithumininimthara@gmail.com).
+For any questions or inquiries, please contact (dynamicrahul952156gmail.com).

+---

+Feel free to adjust any details as needed!